schulzpin/feedxcavator/README.md

 to create or manage feeds (but still will be able to share feed links).
 The only thing you need to do is to fill in application id in the 'appengine-web.xml' file.

-It possible to create custom data extractors (called 'excavators' here) when using a private deployment if additional processing logic is necessary.
+It's possible to create custom data extractors (called 'excavators' here) when using a private deployment if additional processing logic is necessary.
 See __DefaultExcavator__ in the 'excavation.clj' file for an example.